Best Performance by an Actress in a Leading Role 1983

 Wins Emmy Award For Playing Character Trading Sexual Favors

-Meryl Streep would win an Oscar for playing a survivor of the Holocaust.
+Meryl Streep would win an Oscar for her role as a survivor of the Holocaust.
 Five years earlier, she would win an Emmy for playing a different woman surviving the Holocaust in the NBC mini-series “The Holocaust.”
 It was a role that Streep despised.
-Quoted in the book, The Meryl Streep Story by Nick Smurthwaite,
+Quoted in the book, The Meryl Streep Story by Nick Smurthwaite:

 “Unfortunately the stage just does’t have the resonance that a piece of garbage like Holocaust did.
 I really hated the writing in Holocaust.
 They made me so noble it was sickening.
 I did it for a very specific purpose at that time in my life – the money.”